Skip to main content

 Native VLAN

-Depending on how your network is configured, it may necessary to specify a Native VLAN on a TRUNK interface.
+Depending on how your network is configured, it may be necessary to specify a Native VLAN on a TRUNK interface.
 This specified VLAN will be used for all untagged traffic that enters and exits the interface.
+If a Native VLAN is specified, ensure that it is also added to the Allowed VLANs configuration.

 NOTE: If there is a requirement to drop any untagged traffic on a trunk port, the recommended configuration is to remove the native VLAN from the trunk port e.g. leave the Native VLAN field blank.
 Leaving the Native VLAN field defined but not in the Allowed VLANs list may not achieve the same result.